 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Heathrow's total carbon emissions reached approximately 18,774,300,000 kg CO2e.
-This figure includes Scope 1 emissions of about 32,116,000 kg CO2e, Scope 2 emissions of approximately 56,134,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 18,742,184,000 kg CO2e.
-The Scope 3 emissions primarily stem from the use of sold products, accounting for about 17,951,588,000 kg CO2e.
+This figure includes Scope 1 emissions of about 32,116,000 kg CO2e, Scope 2 emissions of approximately 56,134,000 kg CO2e, and a significant Scope 3 contribution of around 18,742,184,000 kg CO2e.
+The Scope 3 emissions primarily stem from the use of sold products, which accounted for about 17,951,588,000 kg CO2e.
 Heathrow has set ambitious climate commitments, aiming for net zero carbon emissions by 2050.
-Additionally, the airport plans to reduce supply-chain carbon emissions by 36% by 2030 and achieve an 87% reduction in carbon emissions from airport vehicles by 2030.
-These targets reflect a comprehensive approach to sustainability, addressing emissions across all scopes.
-The emissions data for Heathrow is cascaded from its parent organization, Heathrow Finance plc, which provides a consolidated view of the airport's environmental impact.
-This data is crucial for understanding the broader context of Heathrow's climate commitments and performance.
+This long-term target encompasses all scopes of emissions.
+In the near term, the airport plans to reduce supply-chain carbon emissions by 36% by 2030 and achieve an 87% reduction in carbon emissions from airport vehicles and operations (Scope 1 and Scope 2) by the same year.
+The emissions data for Heathrow is cascaded from its parent organization, Heathrow Finance plc, reflecting a comprehensive approach to sustainability within the corporate family.
+The airport's commitment to reducing its carbon footprint aligns with industry standards and the global push towards sustainable aviation practices.

 Access structured emissions data, company-specific emission factors, and source documents